h33raj/SKF-Code-Examples/flask/24-code_example--Password_storage(salting_stretching_hashing)--.md

 	bcrypt = Bcrypt(app)

 	"""
-		For the encryption of passwords we use php's BCRYPT encryption method.
+		For the encryption of passwords we use BCRYPT encryption method.
 	"""

 	def createHash(pwd):